jonascarpay/rebound/README.md

 All of the functions in the above API have non-`Over` versions that mirror `bound`, for working with `Functor` and `Traversable` instances.

+Despite having no dependencies, the optics in this library are compatible with most optics libraries (lens, microlens, etc.).

 ## Examples

 ### Basic API